ubccr/ccrdocs/pages/cloud/using.md

 !!!
 Danger "Do not open unecessary ports"
     You should only open the **bare minimum** ports and to the **smallest range** of IP addresses needed.
 The more ports that are open the more susceptible your instance is to compromise.
 CCR will shut down insecure instances.
+If you'd like to make your instance available to all UB networks, contact [CCR Help](../help.md) for the list of current UB networks.